-Research helps to advance knowledge; to improve the health; or to find better ways to treat and prevent disease.
+Research helps to advance knowledge; to improve health; or to find better ways to understand, manage and prevent disease.
 Epilepsy Action Australia welcomes and supports research that significantly impacts approaches to the understanding, diagnosis and treatment of epilepsy.

 We work collaboratively with world-leading medical and academic institutions on innovative research projects such as those exploring the following important areas:

 - Sudden Unexplained Death in Epileptic People (SUDEP), which in turn provides the evidence base for developing educational materials to minimise risk